frankvogt/vcf2gwas/README.md

 conda deactivate
 ```

-Since vcf2gwas will create its own environment there may some conflicts when installing vcf2gwas into another conda environment.
+Since vcf2gwas will create its own environment there may be some conflicts when installing vcf2gwas into another conda environment.
 Now the package can be installed by simply typing:

 ```